On a Possible Giant Impact Origin for the Colorado Plateau

-In the following calculations, we ignore initially the Earth's orbital velocity of 30.5 km/sec (but will in the end make an estimate of the effect of the impact on Earth's orbit around the Sun).
-This is equivalent to assuming that the impactor had obtained certain degree of dynamical equilibrium within the Solar System when it reached the Earth's location, apart from its peculiar velocity with respect to the Earth.
-Due to the large mass of the impactor, the impact speed could not have been much higher than what we assumed here $5 km/sec$ for both the vertical and the horizontal component) without causing further damage to both the Earth and to the impactor: We expect the impactor to have survived the impact event as well, because the Mogollon Rim in Arizona, where the impactor exited according to our model, has its corresponding bowl-shape as well, even though not as steep as the north side, i.e., the Uinta Mountains and the Colorado Rocky Mountains where the impactor made its initial landing.
-Furthermore, across the Plateau, the minor fault lines (as well as many elongated uplifts and basins) have directions mostly aligned perpendicular to the expected trajectory of the impactor across the Plateau, see, e.g. p.
-38 of the Geologic Atlas of the Rocky Mountain Region, 1972; or Kelley (1979, Fig.1).
-This shows that the impactor most likely skidded across the Plateau from NE to SW and made an exit around the Mogollon Rim region, rather than totally evaporated during the impact process.
+Due to the large mass of the impactor, the vertical relative speed $v_{imp, before, \perp}$ could not have been much higher than what we had assumed below of 5 km/sec without causing further damage to both the Earth and to the impactor: We expect the impactor to have survived the impact event as well, because the Mogollon Rim in Arizona, where the impactor likely exited, has its corresponding bowl-shaped rim as well, even though not as steep as the Plateau rim on the north side, i.e., the Uinta Mountains and the Colorado Rocky Mountains where the impactor made its initial landing.
+Furthermore, as we had commented before, across the Plateau the minor fault lines (as well as many elongated uplifts and basins) have directions mostly aligned perpendicular to the expected trajectory of the impactor across the Plateau.
+This shows that the impactor most likely skidded across the Plateau from N-NE to S-SW and made an exit around the Mogollon Rim region, rather than totally evaporated during the impact process.